pando85/homelab/docs/deployment/cilium-bgp-control-plane.md

     allow_as_inbound: enabled
   ```

-**Important:** to access metallb network from kubernetes subnet you need to add your host to bgp
+**Important:** to access Cilium IP pools network from kubernetes subnet you need to add your host to bgp
 Some issues could be experimented if not added as `docker push` not working correctly.